TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-ios.md

 ```objc
 [ToastLogger initWithConfiguration:[ToastLoggerConfiguration configurationWithProjectKey:@"YOUR_PROJECT_KEY"]];
 ```
-It is enabled by setting, along with ToastLogger initialization.
+It is enabled by setting, along with TOAST Logger initialization.
 In order not to send crash logs, CrashReporter must be disabled.

 #### Enable CrashReporter